canadalearningcode/glc-artmaking-with-scratch/README.md

-#Kids Learning Code: Artmaking with Scratch
+#Girls Learning Code: Artmaking with Scratch

 HOW TO USE:
 ## Before the Workshop